Famous Racehorse Owners: Queens, Knights, Duchesses, and More

 Almost all of the Royal Family is keen on racing.
-Prince William and Kate Middleton (pictured below), along with Prince Harry and Zara Phillips, attend the most prestigious races.
+Prince William and Kate Middleton (pictured in gallery above), along with Prince Harry and Zara Phillips, attend many prestigious races.

 There is also a long history of success from racehorses belonging to the Royal Family.
 The Queen Mother's first big-race winner was Manicou, who, ridden by Bryan Marshall, won the King George VI Steeplechase at Kempton Park in1950.